 Selectman Morin said you just asked the question now I'm going to ask the Chief, but, we're still going to keep the crossing guards out there, correct with these?
-Fire Chief Tice answered yes.
+Police Chief Dionne answered yes.

 Selectman Morin asked if there were any other questions.
 Selectman Dumont made a motion, seconded by Selectman Jakoby to approve and hire Electric Light Co., Inc. for the purchase and installation of three rectangular rapid flashing beacons using corridor account number 2070-000-091 not to exceed \$64,500.
-A roll call vote was taken.
 Motion carried 5-0.

 Selectman Dumont made a motion, seconded by Selectman Jakoby to assign the Town Engineer as the principle for the project.
-A roll call vote was taken.
 Motion carried 5-0.

 Selectman Dumont made a motion, seconded by Selectman Jakoby to authorize the Town Engineer to sign the agreement between the New Hampshire DOT and the Town of Hudson.
-A roll call vote was taken.
 Motion carried 5-0.